 To sign up for this newsletter: Please go to the German version of this newsletter via the button at the top right by changing the language to “Deutsch” – here you can then enter your name and email-address to sign up for the newsletter.

 Past issues of this newsletter can be found in our archive.

-This is the 87th Helmholtz Open Science Newsletter brought to you by the Helmholtz Open Science Office in German and English language.
+This is the 90th Helmholtz Open Science Newsletter brought to you by the Helmholtz Open Science Office in German as well as in English.
 With this newsletter, we provide you with a regular overview of the most important open science developments.

 You can find the current newsletter and the newsletter archive on the Helmholtz Open Science Office website.

 We appreciate you forwarding this newsletter to anyone interested.

 For more information on the topic of open science: The internal mailing list os-pro-helmholtz “Helmholtz Open Science Professionals” supports members of the Helmholtz Association who are interested in open science topics, such as open access, open research data and open research software.
 In addition to information on current developments, practical discussions and information exchanges are facilitated.
 You can register for the mailing list here.
 (Please note: This list is only available for employees of the Helmholtz Association).

 Programming one’s own software to investigate research questions has now become a standard part of scientific work for many researchers.
 Under the title “The Software Pillar of Open Science”, a spotlight was placed on research software at this year's Paris Open Science European Conference (OSEC), during the French Presidency of the Council of the European Union.
 Often, however, research software is still being treated as a mere by-product.
 The campusSOURCE Award 2022 helps change this and, with this first nationwide award, aims to raise the profile of academics who also develop software as part of their research.